woodjeffrey2/weather-service/README.md

 We're starting off with a simple MVP that can be compiled and run locally for the purposes of the coding exercise.

 There are some improvements and modifications that would be at the top of my list to build out on a production service:
-* Add `Docker` and `Docker Compose` setup for running the http server locally
-* Run unit tests in `Github Actions` CI
+* Add unit tests to `Github Actions` CI
-* Add test coverage calculation and thresholds in Gihub Actions CI
+* Add test coverage and PR thresholds in `Gihub Actions` CI
-* Add an AWS Lambda + API Gateway API implementation using CDK
-* Automate deployments to AWS cloud with CDK Lambda + API Gateway implementation
 * Add APM and automated alerting
 * Create a wrapper / Handler implementation for the structured logger
+* Add an `AWS Lambda` + `API Gateway` API implementation using `CDK` for IaC
+* Automate deployments to AWS cloud with `Github Actions`
-* Add ephemeral stack creation in Github Actions CI for integration testing changes in the AWS cloud
+* Add ephemeral stack creation in `Github Actions` for integration testing changes in the AWS cloud